chenc041/chenc041/README.md

 - coding
 - fishing
 - 🏀
-- looking for a part-time job
+- looking for a part-time job or remote job
 - reach me with chencheng0419@gmail.com or double_cl@163.com

 <!--